google/cluster-insight/README.md

 * Clone the cluster-insight sources from Github into a local directory named `./cluster-insight` on the master node of your cluster using a command like `git clone https://github.com/google/cluster-insight.git`.
+If you do not have a master node (for example, you run on GKE), clone the sources into a directory on your workstation.
-* Run the installation script from the local directory on the master node of your cluster using a command like `./cluster-insight/install/cluster-insight-setup.sh [<path/to/kubernetes>]`, where the optional `<path/to/kubernetes>` is the path to your kubernetes binary directory.
+* Run the installation script from the local directory on the master node of your cluster (or from a local directory on your workstation when running on GKE) using a command like `./cluster-insight/install/cluster-insight-setup.sh [<path/to/kubernetes>]`, where the optional `<path/to/kubernetes>` is the path to your kubernetes binary directory.